Diyari: Native title

 The Dieri Aboriginal Corporation incorporated in 2001 and by 2014 had 600 members living in Marree, Lyndhurst, Port Augusta, Whyalla and in Broken Hill in New South Wales.
 The group purchased the Marree Station property surrounding Marree in 2008.
-In May 2012 the Federal Court of Australia made a determination that recognised Diyari rights to 47,000 km2 of land along Cooper Creek, with boundaries extending to part of the Strzelecki Regional Reserve and the Lake Eyre National Park.
+In May 2012 the Federal Court of Australia made a determination that recognised Dieri rights to 47,000 km2 of land along Cooper Creek, with boundaries extending to part of the Strzelecki Regional Reserve and the Lake Eyre National Park.